|

 How to conduct the test

-For each event allow two or three successful attempts recording
+Each event allows two or three successful attempts to record the best distance/time.

 Standing Long Jump